robocars/tools/README.md

 * camstream.sh
 A script to connect and stream video from a YI 2K Action Camera to a VLC, VLC being launched to display AND record video stream

-* Data visualisation and model training.ipynb
-A Jupyter notebook to analyse data, run training and prediction
+* Data visualisation and model Data visualisation and model training.ipynb A Jupyter notebook to analyse data, run training and prediction